Nicki Minaj Will Not Press Charges Against Cardi B After NYFW Fight

 The fight seemingly broke out due to comments that Minaj made about Cardi B’s infant daughter, Kuture Kiari.
 After approaching Minaj and screaming, Cardi B threw her shoe at the other rapper when she could not make it past Minaj’s crew of bodyguards.

-Complex reports that the battle between Cardi B and Nicki Minaj may have started as early as March 2017, when Cardi B joined a performance by rapper Remy Ma at Hot 97’s Summer Jam Festival.
+Complex reports that the battle between Cardi B and Nicki Minaj may have started as early as March, 2017, when Cardi B joined a performance by rapper Remy Ma at Hot 97’s Summer Jam Festival.
 Remy Ma and Nicki Minaj already had a bitter feud, and Minaj may have started to take aim at Cardi B as a result.
-Since then, the two rappers have both released songs that have been rumored diss tracks towards each other, and things have escalated ever since.
+Since then, the two rappers have both released songs that have been rumored to be diss tracks toward each other, and things have escalated ever since.

 Nicki Minaj Won't Press Charges Against Cardi B After Their Explosive Fight: Report https://t.co/zbUnnJvCLG